"I rebuilt myself into a big success

-In 1999 Tej Kohli started an online payment gateways company in Costa Rica that dominated high-risk sectors such as gaming, dating and travel because of its proprietary fraud protection software.
+In 1999 Tej Kohli started a payment gateways company in Costa Rica that dominated high-risk sectors such as gaming, dating and travel because of its proprietary fraud protection software.
 The company grew quickly by specialising in a wide array of associated services; and later also acquired and turned around a number of distressed online gaming properties.

-Alongside his wife Wendy, Tej co-founded the Tej Kohli Foundation in 2005.
+Wendy and Tej Kohli founded the Tej Kohli Foundation in 2005.
 The Foundation focuses on developing solutions to major global health challenges.
 Under the guidance of Wendy and Tej Kohli, the Foundation has become a global hub for interdisciplinary innovation as part of a global mission to eliminate needless corneal blindness worldwide by 2035.
-The Tej Kohli Foundation also supports projects such as the provision of fully funded 3D-printed bionic limbs to young people in the United Kingdom who are living with with limb difference, as well as funding other social projects
+The Tej Kohli Foundation also supports projects such as the provision of fully funded 3D-printed bionic limbs to young people in the United Kingdom who are living with with limb difference, as well as other social projects.

 Corneal transplants require donor or synthetic cornea, which are applied using sutures during highly invasive surgery.
 Given the costs and complications of this surgical approach, it is not possible to ‘eliminate’ curable corneal blindness in this way.
 Therefore, Tej Kohli has long been advocating for and supporting research toward a ‘universal treatment’.

 The Tej Kohli Foundation’ has been pursuing this ‘universal treatment’ for corneal blindness through it’s ‘Applied Research’ program, a longstanding scientific collaboration between researchers in Montreal Canada, and Moorfields Eye Hospital, UK.
 Early efforts focused on synthesising synthetic cornea, first from yeast and then from peptides.

-The Tej Kohli Foundation aspires to be a global hub for multi-disciplinary innovation.
-During 2019 Tej Kohli approved an initial donation of $2m to fund the Tej Kohli Cornea Program at Massachusetts Eye And Ear in Boston, a teaching hospital of Harvard Medical School, to accelerate innovative and collaborative research to achieve unprecedented new breakthroughs in corneal disease.
+In 2019 Tej Kohli also made an initial donation of $2m to fund the Tej Kohli Cornea Program at Massachusetts Eye And Ear in Boston, a teaching hospital of Harvard Medical School, to accelerate innovative and collaborative research to achieve new breakthroughs in corneal disease.

-Tej Kohli is a strong believer in the power of technology to improve human life, and in late 2019 he was proud to launch the Tej Kohli Foundation’s first UK project: the ‘Future Bionics’ program.
+Tej Kohli is a strong believer in the power of technology to improve human life, and in late 2019 he was proud to launch the Tej Kohli Foundation’s UK-based project: the ‘Future Bionics’ program.
 The program funds the purchase and fitting of 3D-printed bionic ‘Hero Arms’ for young people with limb difference in the UK; and highlights how technology can substantially improve the lives and confidence of younger people living with disabilities.

 The ‘FundaKohli’ program ensures that hundreds of families and children have access to vital nutrition and sustenance.
 It also provides them with other support structures and facilities so that underprivileged families can get the little extra help they need to flourish.
 Wendy and Tej Kohli have not lived in Costa Rica since 2006, however their commitment to the FundaKohli project and the families that it supports will always endure.

-When Wendy and Tej Kohli set up the Tej Kohli Foundation in 2005, a core value and objective was to focus on grassroots philanthropy rather than simply donating money to charities.
-In 2019 this philosophy extended to garnering international attention for major global health issues that are not well served, when Wendy and Tej Kohli authorised the Foundation’s ‘Impact Initiatives’ program to commission a short documentary film to highlight the plight of children in India living with Xeroderma pigmentosum, a rare genetic condition.
+When Wendy and Tej Kohli set up the Tej Kohli Foundation in 2005, a core objective was to focus on grassroots philanthropy rather than on donating money to existing charities.
+This has led to a number of 'impact initiatives'.

-Up to one in 370 Indians suffer from the condition, which forces many to live their entire life in the shadows.
-Young people with XP face significant social stigma, which combined with the physical effects of the condition, including corneal blindness, and the absence of clinical knowledge and specialist care services in their communities, robs them of their prospects.
+In 2019 Wendy and Tej Kohli authorised the ‘Impact Initiatives’ program to commission a documentary film to highlight the plight of children in India living with Xeroderma pigmentosum (XP), a rare genetic condition.
+Many are forced to live their life in the shadows, as young people with XP face significant social stigma.
+The physical effects of the condition includes corneal blindness, and the absence of clinical knowledge and specialist care services in many communities robs young sufferers of their prospects.